Ashutoshbind15/dev-iterate/README.md

 - **`user_weakness_analyzer.yml`** and **`coding_user_weakness_analyzer.yml`**
   - Generate short, actionable “coach remarks” from recent performance batches.
   - Post back to Convex (`/user-weakness` and `/coding-user-weakness`) so the UI can show progress guidance.

+The “novelty score → branching → agent selection” concept is captured in **`architecture-diagrams/personalised-question-gen.png`**.

 #### On-demand diagram generation